-For persons under 21 years of age, all hearing aid recommendations must originate from an approved speech and hearing center.
+For persons under 21 years of age, all hearing aid recommendations must originate from a PHCP approved speech and hearing center or other New York State appropriately licensed or credentialed provider.

 Out-of-State Dispensers

 In order to participate in the New York Medicaid Program, out-of-state hearing aid dispensers must be enrolled in the New York State Medicaid Program.